vlovgr/ciris/readme.md

 import $ivy.`is.cir::ciris-squants:0.6.2`, ciris.squants._
 ```

 #### External Libraries
 Below is an incomplete list of third-party libraries that integrate with Ciris.
 If your library is not included in the list, then please open a pull request.

 * [`ciris-aws-ssm`](https://github.com/ovotech/ciris-aws-ssm)
 * [`ciris-credstash`](https://github.com/ovotech/ciris-credstash)

-### Motivation
-When it takes little effort to change and release software, for example when employing [continuous deployment](https://www.agilealliance.org/glossary/continuous-deployment/) practices, writing your configurations in Scala can be a viable alternative to configuration files, in order to increase compile-time safety.
-Since configuration files are not validated at compile-time, any errors will occur at runtime.
-Tests and macros can be used to perform validation, but by simply using Scala as a configuration language, we ensure that the configuration is correct when compiling, thereby eliminating many potential runtime errors, without having to resort to macros.

-For security reasons, it's desirable that secrets, like passwords, are not stored in the source code.
-For a Scala configuration, this means that the code containing your secrets should be stored in a different place, and later be compiled together with the rest of your application.
-If you require that your secrets shouldn't be persisted to disk, that might not be feasible.
-Alternatively, you can define most of your configuration in Scala and only load secrets, and other values which cannot reside in code, from the application's environment.

-While it's possible to not use any libraries in the latter case, loading values from the environment typically means dealing with: different environments and configuration sources, type conversions, error handling, and validation.
-This is where Ciris comes in: a small library, dependency-free at its core, helping you to deal with all of that more easily.

 ### Documentation
 For an overview, with examples and explanations of the most common use cases, please refer to the [usage guide](https://cir.is/docs/basics).